flowdock/flowdock-svn-hook/README.md

 * FLOW_TOKEN (mandatory)

   Log in to Flowdock and create a source by clicking on the cog wheel next to the current flow's name in the sidebar.
-Choose Inbox settings, find Git from the list and click Add new.
-The token will be shown there.
+Choose Integrations, find Subversion from the list and click Add new.
+The token can be created there.

 * REPOSITORY_NAME (optional)